executors/executors/explanatory.md

 agent and the lifetime of `thread_local` variables may be inferred by inspecting the mapping of the agent onto its thread of execution (if any).
-In our model, such mappings are represented as empty tag types and they are introspected through the `executor_execution_mapping_category` type trait.
+In our model, such mappings are represented as empty tag types and they are introspected through the `executor_execution_mapping_guarantee` type trait.
 Currently, this trait returns one of three values:

-  1. `other_execution_mapping_tag`: The executor maps agents onto non-standard execution resources.
+  1. `other_execution_mapping`: The executor maps agents onto non-standard execution resources.
-  2. `thread_execution_mapping_tag`: The executor maps agents onto threads of execution.
+  2. `thread_execution_mapping`: The executor maps agents onto threads of execution.
-  3. `unique_thread_execution_mapping_tag`: The executor maps each agent onto a new thread of execution, and that thread of execution does not change over the agent's lifetime.
+  3. `new_thread_execution_mapping`: The executor maps each agent onto a new thread of execution, and that thread of execution does not change over the agent's lifetime.

-The first mapping category is intended to represent mappings onto resources which are not standard threads of execution.
+The first mapping type is intended to represent mappings onto resources which are not standard threads of execution.
 The abilities of such agents may be subject to executor-defined limitations.
-The next two categories indicate that agents execute on standard threads of execution as normal.
+The next two types indicate that agents execute on standard threads of execution as normal.
-`thread_execution_mapping_tag` guarantees that agents execute on threads, but makes no additional guarantee about the identification between agent and thread. `unique_thread_execution_mapping_tag` does make an additional guarantee; each agent executes on a newly-created thread.
-We envision that this set of mapping categories may grow in the future.
+`thread_execution_mapping` guarantees that agents execute on threads, but makes no additional guarantee about the identification between agent and thread. `new_thread_execution_mapping` does make an additional guarantee; each agent executes on a newly-created thread.
+We envision that this set of mapping types may grow in the future.

-The default value of `executor_execution_mapping_category` is `thread_execution_mapping_tag`.
+The default value of `executor_execution_mapping_guarantee` is `thread_execution_mapping`.

 **Blocking guarantee.** When a client uses an executor to create execution agents, the execution of that client may be blocked pending the completion of